 I fell in love with pediatrics during my pediatric rotation and have always wanted to work with kids.
 I was wondering what your advice on externships is?
 I know it’s not the end of the world to not get an externship on your “dream” unit but I hear a lot about externs being hired by the unit they work on.

 Do mind giving me a little insight on where career path went from undergrad to where you currently are?
-For example, how you “knew” a unit or speciality was for you?”
+For example, how you “knew” a unit or speciality was for you?
+Thank you!”